VEuPathDB/StaticContent/content/common/workshops.md

 <ul>
 <li>GIGC: Gloria I. Giraldo-Calderón, University of Notre Dame</li>
 <li>OH: Omar Harb, Pennsylvania State University</li>
-<li>Other members from VEuPathDB team will join us to help you during the exercises</li>
+<li>Other members from the VEuPathDB team will join us to help you during the exercises</li>
 </ul>

 <table>